StackVista/stackstate-docs/configure/opentelemetry/manual-instrumentation/instrumentation-examples.md

 - [@opentelemetry/sdk-trace-base](https://www.npmjs.com/package/@opentelemetry/sdk-trace-base)
 - [@opentelemetry/exporter-trace-otlp-proto](https://www.npmjs.com/package/@opentelemetry/exporter-trace-otlp-proto)

----

-## What the StackState Agent expects
+### What the StackState Agent expects

-The StackState Agent is expecting you to send the [following keys in every single span](/configure/opentelemetry/manual-instrumentation/mappings.md):
+The StackState Agent expects you to send the [following keys in every single span](/configure/opentelemetry/manual-instrumentation/mappings.md):
 - `trace.perspective.name`
 - `service.name`
 - `service.type`
 - `service.identifier`
 - `resource.name`

----

 ***The most important part to remember is*** that the StackState Agent only accept the data in a [Protobuf Format](https://developers.google.com/protocol-buffers), Our examples below will use this format but if you do attempt to write something from scratch remember that this is a requirement.

-### In this NodeJs / Javascript example, The protobuf module responsible for handling Protobuf is the following line:
+In this NodeJs / Javascript example, The protobuf module responsible for handling Protobuf is the following line:

 `import { OTLPTraceExporter } from '@opentelemetry/exporter-trace-otlp-proto';`

----

-## Code snippet
-The code snippet below will implement a solution creating the above-mentioned components.

----

 ### Import
 The first step is to import the libraries that we will be using from OpenTelemetry.
 (Modules mentioned above)